avraham/hass_radarr_sonarr_search_by_voice/README.md

 Services
 - **omdb_api_key**.
 (Optional) (recommended for Sonarr).
 Used for cast details feedback for tvshows added. http://www.omdbapi.com/apikey.aspx
 - **tmdmid_api_key_v3**.
 (Optional) (recommended for Radarr).
-Used for cast details feedback for tvshows added and search movies by actor or actress. https://www.themoviedb.org/settings/api v3 auth
+Used for cast details feedback for movies added and search movies by actor or actress function. https://www.themoviedb.org/settings/api v3 auth

 *Note to get your HomeAssistant token go to your home assistant (http://ip_of_server:8123/) then go to Your Profile (last option on the button at the left tab) then go to  Long-Lived Access Tokens at the end of the page.*